fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 Note that some signatures from previous chapters have been refactored to use
-scalaz data types, now that we know why they are superior to the stdlib.
+Scalaz data types, now that we know why they are superior to the stdlib.

 The data types are: